Legit-Control/monorepo/packages/sdk-react/spec.md

    - Use provider `legitFs`
    - Read file and seed local state
    - Fetch `history` and optionally resolve past content
+   - If file doesn't exist and `initialContent` is provided, auto-create file with that content

 3. Updates / commits
    - `setContent(text)` writes to FS and commits; provider polling picks up changes